 - Educate the public about marine conservation, stewardship and research

-- Have experience fishing in the marine environment
+- Should have experience fishing in the marine environment

-- Be able to spend up to 10 hours per day on a recreational fishing boat, in potentially rough waters
+- Should be able to spend up to 10 hours per day on a recreational fishing boat, in potentially rough waters

 For additional information please contact email@example.com, (707) 875-1921.